 There are several good hotel options in downtown Bandar Seri Begawan.
 These are our top choices:

 Radisson Hotel Brunei Darussalam.
 This large hotel is located in downtown Brunei close to the night market and walking distance from most attractions.
 The Radisson hotel is one of the nicest hotels in Brunei and offers many amenities including a really nice pool, free wi-fi, fitness center.
-For more information and current prices click here.
-(This is where we stayed, here is our review).
+Click here to see the latest prices or read our full review.

 The Brunei Hotel.
 This was our second choice if the Radisson was not available.
 The Brunei Hotel has a very central location across from Tamu Kianngeh Market.
 It is less expensive that the Radisson and includes free wi-fi and breakfast.
-For more information and current prices click here.
+Click here to see the latest prices.